Solemnity of the Most Holy Trinity Sunday -

 We pray for:

-We pray for the sick in the iiiiiiiiicommunity and for the recently deceased including Karen Bonnici, Richard Donaldson, Richard Murphy, Yvonne Beer and Kay Davies.
+We pray for the sick in the community and for the recently deceased including Glen Wright, Ursula Taylor, Ken Titford, Carol Mendonsa, Roger Henry and Sharon O'Brien.
 May they rest in eternal peace and their families be comforted in their grief.
-We pray too for those whose anniversaries occur at this time.
+We pray too for those whose anniversaries occur at this time including Lorraine Campbell

 |